raiyansarker/Message-Bombing/README.md

 # Message Bombing Tool

-This is a message mombing tool made on top of python.
+This is a message bombing tool made on top of python.
 It is a very very small application but it might help you out.
 Got a few minutes, thought of making this app and practise a bit.
 Thanks!

   - Type anything on anywhere
   - Type as much as you want